Skip to main content

 2025 is far from over, but we've already graduated more Green Janitors than we did in all of 2024!
 Keep up the good work!

-• 62 Janitors started the course at The CME Center and The Franklin Center (both owned by Tishman Speyer), with instruction in Spanish, English, and Polish for Local 1 members.
+Chicago :Classes continue for 82 students at The CME Center and The Franklin Center, with instruction in Spanish, English, and Polish, for Local 1 members.
+The Local is planning for a graduation ceremony in October.

 ABOUT